Gifts that Give Back

 In my house, I grew up listening to A Prairie Home Companion in the kitchen with my mom.
 I love their mission of providing good-quality news and programming all over the US.
 Keeping that in mind, they definitely aren’t makin any money and need some support.
 What I like about NPR is that their shop, which directly upports their operating budget, filled with gorgeous gifts.
 For the crafty person, or teenager, how about this make your own ukulele kit?
 There are gifts to fit any budget, and they will give back on your radio every day.

 Socks for guys are so big right now.
 Patterned socks, fancy cashmere socks…you name it.
-It’s certainly in vogue, and feels like it will be for some time.
+Charles has a huge array of adorable socks (that I got him, mostly) It’s certainly in vogue, and feels like it will be for some time.
 For the sartorial man, revamp his sock drawer with three pairs of socks.
 This box will provide two school books and 18 months of clean water to a family in need.
 More or less pairs of socks are also available on their website in a ton of fashion-forward patterns and colors.

 Colourpop is one of my favorite affordable beauty brands.
 Their quality is amazing, and at a budget-friendly price.
 They have recently teamed up with Best Friends Animal Society.
 NKLA is their effort to turn all of Los Angeles into a No-Kill Shelter zone.
 So far their efforts have been working, with a 66% decrease in euthanasia in LA animal shelters since 2012.
 All proceeds from the sales of Colourpop Supershock Eye Shadow colors Puppy Love and Cat Nap will go straight to NKLA.
 Budget-friendly, and something that we can all get behind.